zyx1995222/local-warehouse/Tools/README.md

 Input a string to assign for a String variabel by using "cin".

-*note:The string  you input length can not beyond the length of String variable.*
+*Note:The string  you input length can not beyond the length of String variable.*

 ```
 # include "iostream"